apereo/cas/docs/cas-server-documentation/high_availability/High-Availability-Guide.md

 expertise to troubleshoot when problems invariably arise.

 The technology considerations of the various storage components merit some discussion since there are notable differences that impact availability and performance characteristics.
-Cache systems like Ehcache and Hazelcast offer a distributed cache that presents a single, consistent view of entries regardless of the node contacted.
+Cache systems like Hazelcast offer a distributed cache that presents a single, consistent view of entries regardless of the node contacted.
 Distributed caches rely on replication to provide for consistency.
 Cache systems like memcached store the ticket on exactly 1 node and use a deterministic algorithm to locate the node containing the ticket: